Skip to main content

 math should return 4 for max(3, 4)

-In the html report, you will need to select the mutant you want to ignore, the drawer at the bottom has the mutator name in its title.
+In the HTML report, you must select the mutant you want to ignore; the drawer at the bottom has the mutator name in its title.

-However, disable the mutator for all your files is kind of a shotgun approach.
-Sure it works, but the mutator is now also disabled for other files and places.
-You probably want to use a comment instead.
+However, excluding a mutator for all your files is a shotgun approach; it works but is now also disabled for other files and places.
+You may want to use a comment instead.

 Using a // Stryker disable comment.